Kazakhstan travel guide

 Alcohol laws and bans

 Shops are not allowed to sell alcohol between 11pm and 8am.
-Alcoholic drinks which have an alcohol content level of more than 30% cannot be sold between 9pm and 12 noon.
-Bars, restaurants and cafés are not affected by this.
+Alcoholic drinks which have an alcohol content level of more than 30% cannot be sold in shops between 9pm and 12 noon.
+Bars, restaurants and cafés are not covered by this rule.

-If you are found drunk on the street by the police, they can take you to the police station, check your ID, issue you with a fine or detain you in a police cell overnight.
+If police find you drinking alcohol in the street, or if you appear to be drunk, they can take you to a police station and issue you with a fine or detain you in a police cell overnight.

 Smoking and e-cigarette bans

-Smoking including e-cigarettes is illegal in and near to:
+Smoking and vaping are illegal in and near to:

-• public places - museums, libraries, cinemas, sport centres, public transport, nightclubs, airports, rail stations, underpasses
+- public places – museums, libraries, cinemas, sport centres, public transport, nightclubs, airports, rail stations and underpasses

-The fine for smoking in an unauthorised place is around £90, and can be more if it’s a repeat offence.
+The fine for smoking in an unauthorised place is around £90, and more if it’s a repeat offence.

 Illegal drugs and prison sentences

-If you possess or use illegal drugs, you could face a lengthy prison sentence, including:
+If you possess or use illegal drugs, you could face a lengthy prison sentence:

-• advertising drugs – fine or up to 3 years imprisonment
+- for advertising drugs – fine or up to 3 years in prison

 Prison conditions are basic.